 However, under the W.A.R.N.
 Act (Worker Adjustment and Training Notification), you have some protection.
 If your organization has over 100 people and is preparing to lay off a lot of people, your employer is required by law to give you 60 days notice of a company closing or a large departmental closing.
 If your employer fails to give you the required notice, then you are legally entitled to severance pay.

 An individual employee who’s fired without notice may receive it too, but it’s highly discretionary.
 According to Kluger, a company may offer it in exchange for getting you to agree you won’t sue for things like discrimination, unpaid wages, or wrongful termination.
+Or it might offer severance pay on the condition that you sign a non-disparagement clause.
 If the company’s restructuring or eliminating your position due to budget cuts or other needs, and your dismissal is a result of these changes and not due to poor performance, this is another instance in which the organization might wish to offer you a parting compensation.

 How Much Severance Pay Do I Get?